Noth86/ChameleonJS/README.md

 #ChameleonJS

-ChameleonJS is a minimalist client-side javascript error logger.
+ChameleonJS is a minimalist JS server-side errors logger.

 ## Usage